 Adultery is not the only sexual sin we can commit against our spouse.
 (See My Spouse Won’t Have Sex! and Why Porn is a Problem)

 Throughout the Bible, God uses the marriage relationship to explain His relationship with us.
 Because the modern church seems to understand our relationship with the Lord better than His will for marriage, we can reverse the comparison to learn about marriage.

-We are convinced that God is able to create a wonderful marriage for any two Christians who give themselves to Him.
-God is no respecter of persons; what He has done for us, what He has done for some many others, He can, and will, do for you!
+We are convinced that God is able to create a wonderful marriage for any two Christians who will commit to building a healthy marriage.
+God is no respecter of persons.
+What He has done for us and what He has done for so many others, He can do for you!